-If you have questions about buying or selling a home in Victoria.
+If you have questions about the real estate market or buying or selling a home in Victoria.
 We’re here to help.

-Interested in more statistics on Victoria real estate – click on the links to the right for the latest reports and data from the Victoria Real Estate Board, the British Columbia Real Estate Association, the Canadian Mortgage and Housing Corporation and the Canadian Real Estate Association.
+For more statistics on the Victoria real estate market – click on the links to the right for the latest reports and data from the Victoria Real Estate Board, the British Columbia Real Estate Association, the Canadian Mortgage and Housing Corporation and the Canadian Real Estate Association.